MuhammedImdaad/gdb/readme.md

 Now, you can start experimenting with GDB:

 ## Common functions
-* Use list . (or l . for short) to view the next portion of code to be executed.
 * Use list (or l for short) to display more of the source code.
 * Use next (or n for short) to execute the next source line.
 Accept a numerical argument, allowing you to specify the number of lines to skip.
 * Use step (or s for short) to step into a function.